 Law schools seek students who are able to operate at their peak in a demanding academic environment, and who can demonstrate this ability by achieving an outstanding undergraduate academic record and scoring high on the Law School Admission Test (LSAT).

 Students interested in law school, legal careers, or the Joint B.A/J.D.
-Program outlined below, should contact the University's Pre-Law Advisor, Dr. Alain L. Sanders of the Political Science Department, as early as possible for information and guidance about preparation for law school, the application process, the study of law, and the practice of law.
+Program outlined below, should contact the University's Pre-Law Advisor as early as possible for information and guidance about preparation for law school, the application process, the study of law, and the practice of law.

 Joint B.A./J.D.
 Program with Seton Hall University School of Law